Here’s What Tinder’s New Safety Features Will Look Like

-Today, Tinder announced a new batch of safety measures, including an integration with personal safety app Noonlight, Photo Verification, an in-app Safety Center, and additional measures to combat offensive messages.
+On Thursday, Tinder announced a new batch of safety measures, including an integration with personal safety app Noonlight, Photo Verification, an in-app Safety Centre, and additional measures to combat offensive messages.
 Over the coming months, these features will also be rolled out across Match Group’s other dating platforms: OkCupid, Hinge, Plenty of Fish, and Match.com.

 Advertisement